 In addition, EJCW conducted preliminary outreach to property owners and residents of the upper Live Oak Road neighborhood, which is adjacent to Johnson Road.
-This outreach included three different mailers informing property owners of the Johnson Road water project, the water quality of the well serving their property (if served by a state or local small water system), and an invitation to a community meeting.
+The upper Live Oak Road neighborhood consists of approximately 70 dwellings including 27 households served by 7 state or local small water systems.
+Table 4.5 shows elevated levels of hexavalent chromium in this area.
+The other households are served by private domestic wells with unknown water quality.
+The outreach to this neighborhood included three different mailers informing property owners of the Johnson Road water project, the water quality of the well serving their property (if served by a state or local small water system), and an invitation to a community meeting.